First published in ‘Skin & Ink’ Magazine, Summer 2021

 Could these tattoo designs have all originated from the visions of the shamans and healers of these communities?
 It seems possible to me.

-To find out more about my journeys and what I learned from them, my documentary ‘Eternal Ink: Tattoos from the Spirit Worlds’, is available on Amazon Prime in English speaking regions, Tubi TV in the US, and Xumo.
+To find out more about my journeys and what I learned from them, my documentary ‘Eternal Ink: Tattoos from the Spirit Worlds’, is available on Amazon Prime in English speaking regions, and Tubi TV among others.